mg-Ben/stack_ELK/README.md

 - Kibana port (```defaul: 5601```)
 - Others such as memory limit, license, docker project name, docker elasticsearch cluster name...

-*Please, keep the name as .env for the env file.*
+The steps you need to follow are:

+1. Modify .env template file with the values you want.
+You have a version for multinode ES cluster and singlenode ES cluster.
+2. Rename that .env file to ```.env``` so that it is recognized by docker.
+3. Copy the .yml file depending on whether you want to deploy a multinode cluster or not.
+In case you want to deploy multinode cluster, please copy docker-compose-multinode.yml file and rename the copy with ```docker-compose.yml```.
+Otherwise, copy docker-composte-singlenode.yml and rename it in the same way.

-By default, kibana and elastic username is ```elastic```.
+By default, kibana and elastic username is ```kibana_system```.

-With the [docker-compose.yml](https://github.com/elastic/elasticsearch/blob/8.11/docs/reference/setup/install/docker/docker-compose.yml) that we can find in the tutorial, by default three nodes are created for ElasticSearch DB Cluster (es01, es02 and es03), but user can add as many as they want.
+With the [docker-compose.yml](https://github.com/elastic/elasticsearch/blob/8.11/docs/reference/setup/install/docker/docker-compose.yml) that we can find in the tutorial for multinode cluster, by default three nodes are created for ElasticSearch DB Cluster (es01, es02 and es03), but user can add as many as they want.

 However, before ```docker compose up```, you must configure [vm.max_map_count](https://www.elastic.co/guide/en/elasticsearch/reference/8.11/docker.html) so as to set how many memory areas ES can use.
 This parameter is a kernel parameter and you will need to modify it in a different way depending on your host OS.
 On condition that you haven't configured this setting, the next message error will come up when deploying ES: